Gordon Millington

-Gordon Millington (4 May 1848 – 27 April 1923) was a New Zealand cricketer.
-He played two first-class matches for Otago between 1876 and 1881.
+Gordon Innes Millington (4 May 1848 – 27 April 1923) was an English-born New Zealand cricketer and farmer.
+He played two first-class matches for Otago, one in each of the 1876–77 and 1880–81 seasons.

+Millington was born at Rugby in England in 1848.
+His father, John Millington, died during Millington's childhood and he grew up in the town living with his mother on North Street.
+Along with two of his brothers, Millington was educated at Rugby School, attending the school between 1857 and 1865.
+He moved to New Zealand in 1875, settling at Ngapara near Oamaru in North Otago.

-A fast bowler, Millington took 3 for 57 and 6 for 37 when Otago lost to Canterbury in 1876-77.
+A fast bowler, Millington took 3 for 57 and 6 for 37 when Otago lost to Canterbury in 1876–77.
 A few weeks later he was Otago's most successful bowler against the touring English team, taking 6 for 54 off 45.3 four-ball overs in an innings defeat.
 In 1878 he was one of the best New Zealand bowlers in the matches against the touring Australians, taking 5 for 44 to help give Otago a first-innings lead in the drawn match.
 "The Australians failed against Millington, who again proved himself Otago's mainstay," wrote the New Zealand cricket historian Tom Reese.

-Millington captained the Oamaru team against the next Australian touring team in 1880-81, taking 4 for 34 off 36.2 four-ball overs.
-He also captained Oamaru against the Auckland team that was making its first tour of the South Island in 1882-83; he took 7 for 81 in Auckland's only innings.
+Millington captained the Oamaru team against the next Australian touring team in 1880–81, taking 4 for 34 off 36.2 four-ball overs.
+He also captained Oamaru against the Auckland team that was making its first tour of the South Island in 1882–83; he took 7 for 81 in Auckland's only innings.

-In the 1880s Millington farmed with his brother John, who also played cricket for Oamaru, at Papakaio in North Otago.
-He spent most of the rest of his life in Oamaru working as a woolclasser.
+In the 1880s Millington farmed with his brother John, who also played cricket for Oamaru, at Papakaio in North Otago―John later moved to farm in New South Wales.
+Gordon Millington spent most of the rest of his life in Oamaru working as a woolclasser.
+He died in the town in April 1923 aged 74.